-- Those who are very active and who have trouble maintaining focus in a linear way (such as is required to stay on a line of text until you have sounded out everything, leaving out no details) might be identified as having ADHD.
+- Those who are very active and who have trouble maintaining focus in a linear way (such as is required to stay on a line of text until they have sounded out everything) might be identified as having ADHD.

-And the list goes on.
-Some are identified as having disabilities in comprehension, in writing, etc., but in general, all of these skills that give children so much grief are reading skills.
+And the list goes on: some are identified as having disabilities in comprehension, in writing, etc. In general, all of these skills that give children so much grief are reading skills.
 Because children are different from each other, what they are good at (and what causes them trouble) will vary.

 If the percentage of children who struggle with reading were very small, it would make sense to continue identifying the children as disabled.
-However, a very large percent of children today are not proficient with reading.
+However, a very large percentage of children today are not proficient in reading.
 A very large number of children cannot function in a traditional arena.